chocolatey/choco-wiki/CommandsInfo.md

      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Available in 0.9.10+.

- -n, --name=VALUE
-     Name - the name of the source.
-Required with some actions.
+ -s, --source=VALUE
+     Source - Source location for install.
+Can include special 'webpi'.
+       Defaults to sources.

+ -l, --lo, --localonly, --local-only
+     LocalOnly - Only search against local machine items.

+     --pre, --prerelease
+     Prerelease - Include Prereleases?
+Defaults to false.

+ -u, --user=VALUE
+     User - used with authenticated feeds.
 Defaults to empty.

+ -p, --password=VALUE
+     Password - the user's password to the source.
+Defaults to empty.

+     --cert=VALUE
+     Client certificate - PFX pathname for an x509 authenticated feeds.
+       Defaults to empty.
+Available in 0.9.10+.

+     --cp, --certpassword=VALUE
+     Certificate Password - the client certificate's password to the source.
+       Defaults to empty.
+Available in 0.9.10+.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco features -h`.
+***NOTE:*** This documentation has been automatically generated from `choco info -h`.